natalidimitrova/Programming-Basics-Book-JS-EN/chapter-08-exam-preparation.md

 ![](assets/chapter-8-1-images/05.Date-after-5-days-01.png)

-To make our checks easier, we'll create a variable that will contain the **number of days** that we have in the month we set.
+To make our checks easier, we will create a variable that will contain the **number of days** that we have in the month we set.

 ![](assets/chapter-8-1-images/05.Date-after-5-days-02.png)

-We are increasing **the day** with 5.
+We increase the ** day ** by 5.

 ![](assets/chapter-8-1-images/05.Date-after-5-days-03.png)